cdhorn515/11.4-recordstore-jpa-postgresql/README.md

 * PostgresSQL

-This project is deployed using AWS Elastic Beanstalk and can be viewed [here](http://cornellrecordstore-env.vbgnuxuarb.us-east-2.elasticbeanstalk.com/).
+This project is deployed using Heroku and can be viewed [here](https://glacial-caverns-98460.herokuapp.com/).

 To run this project locally: